LucianBuzzo/articles/mini-libs/article.markdown

-8 tiny javascript libraries
+Here's 8 tiny Javascript libraries
 =

-Like many developers, there a few javascript libraries that I use time and again.
+Like many developers, I have a few Javascript libraries that turn to again and again.
 I often find myself loading the full [jQuery](https://jquery.com/) and [lodash](https://lodash.com/), libraries only to use a handful of methods from each of them.